Global State and Singletons

 $article->save();

-This approach eliminates the worry of hidden and unexpected changes to database connections.
-Now we are sure where the article is stored and no code modifications inside another unrelated class can change the situation anymore.
+This approach eliminates concerns about hidden or unexpected changes to the database connection.
+We now have certainty about where the article is being saved, and modifications within unrelated classes can no longer affect it.
 The code is no longer fragile, but stable.

 Singleton